Istanbul Ceramic Workshops Project: First Laboratory Study of a Constantinopolitan Production of Byzantine Ceramics

 Chemical analysis were carried out by wavelength-dispersive X-ray fluorescence at the Laboratoire de Céramologie in Lyon (France).
 Twenty-four major and trace elements are determined in ceramics samples, 17 of which are currently used in multivariate analysis that enable to classify samples according to their chemical composition.

 Three reference groups, corresponding to the productions of Sirkeci, could be defined.
-The main one (S2) includes the majority of the samples and the largest typological variety—Elaborated Incised Ware, ceramics decorated with monograms, with birds and other figurative motives, ceramics related to Zeuxippus Ware class I, etc. This production is made out of a non-calcareous clay.
-The two other groups are also constituted of non-calcareous clays, but unlike the previous one their paste may be considered kaolinitic, due to high aluminium, low alcaline elements and manganese contents.
-The second group (S3) possibly corresponds to an early Ottoman production, whose particularity is to apply the sgraffito technique on a kaolinitic paste.
+The main one (S2) includes the majority of the samples and the largest typological variety: Elaborate Incised Ware, ceramics decorated with monograms, with birds and other figurative motifs, ceramics related to Zeuxippus Ware class I, etc. This production is made out of a non-calcareous clay.
+The two other groups are also constituted of non-calcareous clays, but unlike the previous one their paste may be considered kaolinitic, due to high aluminum, low alcaline elements, and manganese contents.
+The second group (S3) possibly corresponds to an early Ottoman production, noted by the application of sgraffito technique on a kaolinitic paste.
 The third group is a very small one (S1, two samples), but of interest since it presents profiles similar to Glazed White Ware Ⅱ (Hayes 1992).
 In spite of this typological similarity, group S1 is quite different chemically from Glazed White Ware II samples from the Saraçhane excavations (Waksman and Girgin 2008).
-In the present state of research, the Sirkeci material cannot confirm the hypothesis of a Constantinopolitan production of Glazed White Ware Ⅱ. Neither do the other groups confirm the local manufacture in Istanbul of several other categories, including Zeuxippus Ware and Orange Brown Glaze Ware (Hayes 1992) or Novy Svet Ware (Waksman and François 2004–2005).
+In the present state of research, the Sirkeci material cannot confirm the hypothesis of a Constantinopolitan production of Glazed White Ware Ⅱ. Neither do the other groups confirm the local manufacture in Istanbul of several other categories, including Zeuxippus Ware and Orange Brown Glaze Ware (Hayes 1992) or Novy Svet Ware (Waksman and François 2004–05).

-This project grant enabled to study and characterize chemically the first production of Byzantine ceramics attested by archaeology in Istanbul.
-Partly dated to the Paleologan period, its repertoire includes Elaborated Incised Ware, ceramics decorated with monograms or related to Zeuxippus Ware class I. It also includes bird motives similar to those produced and previously attributed to Thessaloniki.
+This project grant enabled us to study and characterize chemically the first production of Byzantine ceramics attested by archaeology in Istanbul.
+Partly dated to the Palaiologan period, its repertoire includes Elaborate Incised Ware, ceramics decorated with monograms or related to Zeuxippus Ware class I. It also includes bird motifs similar to those produced and previously attributed to Thessaloniki.
 The Sirkeci repertoire gives a complex picture of ceramics production in the late Byzantine period, with multiple and mutual typological and stylistical influences.

-- Böhlendorf Arslan, B. 2004: Glasierte byzantinische Keramik aus der Türkei, Teil Ⅰ-Ⅲ, Istanbul.
+- Böhlendorf Arslan, B. 2004.
+Glasierte byzantinische Keramik aus der Türkei.
+3 vols.
+Istanbul: Ege Yayınları.